xoolive/traffic/docs/tutorial/go_around.rst

     flight.has('go_around("LSZH")')

-This helps stacking operations on a :class:`~traffic.core.lazy.LazyTraffic`.
-The following visualisation is an attempt to show whether go-arounds tend to occur on particular days or times of a day (we could look for a correlation with weather conditions) or whether they are just sporadic events due to external factors.
+This helps to stack operations on a :class:`~traffic.core.lazy.LazyTraffic`.
+The following visualization is an attempt to show whether go-arounds tend to occur on particular days or times of a day (we could look for a correlation with weather conditions) or whether they are just sporadic events due to external factors.
 To be honest, nothing clear comes out of this one.